hikeventures/hikeventures.github.io/_posts/trips/2016-10-21-Visit-to-Drents-Friese-Wold-National Park.markdown

 ---
 layout: post
 title: Playing in a Giant Sandpit or a Short Visit to Drents-Friese Wold National Park
-description: A microadventure in the North of the Netherlands
 date: 2016-10-21 00:30:00
 category: destinations
 tags: